Kirk Douglas, legendary Hollywood tough guy, dead at 103

 "To the world, he was a legend, an actor from the golden age of movies who lived well into his golden years, a humanitarian whose commitment to justice and the causes he believed in set a standard for all of us to aspire to," he wrote.

-Kirk Douglas, who bravely and publicly fought his way back from a severe stroke in 1996, will be remembered for the grit and determination he showed on screen in action epics like "Spartacus" and "20,000 Leagues Under the Sea," as well as more intimate character studies like "Lonely Are the Brave."
+Kirk Douglas, who bravely and publicly fought his way back from a severe stroke in 1996, will be remembered for the grit and determination he showed on screen in action epics like "Spartacus" and "20,000 Leagues Under the Sea," biopics like "Lust for Life," as well as more intimate character studies like "Lonely Are the Brave."
 But it was his commitment to higher ideals in the film industry proved even more dramatic.

 The actor was responsible for helping to break Hollywood's infamous blacklist at the height of Cold War paranoia when he was instrumental in hiring and crediting legendary screenwriter Dalton Trumbo, a member of the so-called "Hollywood Ten," for his work on "Spartacus."
 Douglas was also a committed philanthropist and the father of an iconic actor in his own right, Michael Douglas.